Balance innovation and agility with security and compliance

 Kubernetes at its core is a resources management and orchestration tool.
 It is ok to focus day-1 operations to explore and play around with its cool features to deploy, monitor and control your pods.
 However, you need to think of day-2 operations as well.
 You need to focus on questions like:

-I’m providing in this post a high-level overview of different scalability mechanisms inside Kubernetes and best ways to make them serve your needs.
-Remember, to truly master Kubernetes, you need to master different ways to manage the scale of cluster resources, that’s the core of promise of Kubernetes.
+I’m providing in this post a high-level overview of different scalability mechanisms inside Kubernetes and the best ways to make them serve your needs.
+Remember, to truly master Kubernetes, you need to master different ways to manage the scale of cluster resources, that’s the core of the promise of Kubernetes.

 Configuring Kubernetes clusters to balance resources and performance can be challenging, and requires expert knowledge of the inner workings of Kubernetes.
 Just because your app or services’ workload isn’t constant, it rather fluctuates throughout the day if not the hour.
-Think of it as a journey and ongoing process.
+Think of it as a journey and an ongoing process.

-Effective kubernetes auto-scaling requires coordination between two layers of scalability: (1) Pods layer autoscalers, this includes Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA); both scale available resources for your containers, and (2) cluster level scalability, which managed by the Cluster Autoscaler (CA); it scales up or down the number of nodes inside your cluster.
+Effective Kubernetes auto-scaling requires coordination between two layers of scalability: (1) Pods layer auto scalers, this includes Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA); both scale available resources for your containers, and (2) cluster level scalability, which managed by the Cluster Autoscaler (CA); it scales up or down the number of nodes inside your cluster.

 As the name implies, HPA scales the number of pod replicas.
 Most DevOps use CPU and memory as the triggers to scale more pod replicas or less.
 However, you can configure it to scale your pods based on custom metrics, multiple metrics, or even external metrics.

 HPA continuously checks metrics values you configure during setup AT A DEFAULT 30 SEC intervals

 HPA attempts to increase the number of pods If the SPECIFIED threshold is met